 Away from the law, Joel can be found performing on a comedy stage or volunteering with initiatives that support social mobility.

 Joel was the designated Property pupil, having developed his property law experience at the Court of Appeal.
-His recent instructions include for example:
+He is developing a varied residential and commercial property practice and recent instructions include:

-- Successfully acting for a landlord in the County Court in a claim for rent arrears and property damage and defending a counterclaim for breach of the Housing Act 2004 and breach of covenants.
+- Acting for the successful landlord in the County Court in a claim for rent arrears and property damage and in defence of a counterclaim for breach of the Housing Act 2004 and breach of covenants.

-As a pupil, he gained experience of a wide range of property law issues including:
+As a pupil, he gained experience of a wide range of property and rating law issues including:

 - Advising landlords and tenants on a range of matters related to possession of residential and commercial premises.

-- Advising on rights of way, trespass, 1954 Act renewals, removal and replacement of trustees of land, charging orders, beneficial interests in land, proprietary estoppel, the right to park, interpretation of leases, implication of terms into leases and enforcement of landlord covenants.
+- Advising on rights of way, trespass, removal and replacement of trustees of land, charging orders, beneficial interests in land, proprietary estoppel, the right to park, interpretation of leases, implication of terms into leases and enforcement of landlord covenants.

 - Assisting with hearings, trials and appeals such as the Court of Appeal hearings in Fearn v Tate Gallery Board of Trustees concerning the application of private nuisance to overlooking and subsequent invasion of privacy concerns and Aviva v Williams concerning the proper construction of service charge provisions in the Landlord and Tenant Act 1985.